 The NIDD reports on the degree of ID of the people registered.
-The proportions in each category have changed little between 2012 and 2017 (Figure 9).
-Almost threequarters (73.0 per cent in 2012 and 73.7 per cent in 2017) of those registered are assessed as having a mild or moderate degree of disability.
+The proportions in each category changed little between 2012 and 2017 (Figure 9).
+Almost three-quarters (73.0 per cent in 2012 and 73.7 per cent in 2017) of those registered were assessed as having a mild or moderate degree of disability.
 The proportion with a severe or profound disability has fallen from 18.3 per cent to 17.1 per cent over the period.
-In both years a higher proportion of females with an ID (18.6 per cent and 17.8 per cent) recorded a severe or profound disability than males (18 per cent and 16.6 per cent).
+In both years, a higher proportion of females with an ID (18.6 per cent and 17.8 per cent) recorded a severe or profound disability than males (18 per cent and 16.6 per cent) but the absolute numbers of males with a severe or profound disability is higher than that for females.